FAQs

 Our indicative project timeline can be found on The Planning Process page of this website.

-We believe the communities closest to the proposed development should benefit and are best placed to recommend what they believe a ‘community benefit’ should be.
+• We believe the communities closest to the project should benefit from it – with these communities being best placed to recommend what they believe a “community benefit” should be.

 Further information regarding community benefits and our intentions for working with the local community can be found here.

-• The independent National Food Strategy Review shows that solar farms do not present a risk to the UK’s food security(1).
-In many cases, the income from solar farms helps farmers to diversify and improve their agricultural operations.
-The site area for Light Valley Solar has been identified as suitable for solar due to a range of environmental and technical reasons.
-We are undertaking surveys to fully understand the quality of agricultural land on which Light Valley Solar is proposed as being developed, and this will be considered as we refine our proposals.
+• The independent National Food Strategy Review shows that solar farms do not present a risk to the UK’s food security.
+In many cases, the income from solar farms helps farmers to diversify and improve their agricultural operations and, in some cases, maintain the integrity of the farming estate for the longer term.

 • Light Valley Solar has entered into option agreements with two supportive landowners to lease the land proposed for solar panels, substations, energy storage and other associated development relating to the project.